Chart Color Schemes

 Gembrook is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Gembrook, as per the latest Census data, 98.1% of dwellings were houses with the remaining 1.9% being semi-detached, apartments, or other types.
-This is in contrast to Melbourne metro's dwelling structure which was 67.9% houses and 32.1% other dwellings.
-Home ownership in Gembrook stood at 34.6%, with mortgaged dwellings making up 53.8% and rented ones 11.7%.
+The dwelling structure in Gembrook, as per the latest Census, consisted of 98.1% houses and 1.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Gembrook was at 34.6%, with mortgaged dwellings at 53.8% and rented ones at 11.7%.
 The median monthly mortgage repayment in the area was $1,907, lower than Melbourne metro's average of $2,000.
-The median weekly rent figure in Gembrook was $360, compared to Melbourne metro's $390.
-Nationally, Gembrook's median monthly mortgage repayments were higher at $1,907 compared to the Australian average of $1,863, while median weekly rents were lower at $360 versus the national figure of $375.
+The median weekly rent figure in Gembrook was recorded at $360, compared to Melbourne metro's $390.
+Nationally, Gembrook's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing